Marlins vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has 25 hits with five doubles, a triple, five home runs, nine walks and 15 RBI.
-He's also stolen four bases.
+- Cody Bellinger has five doubles, a triple, six home runs, 10 walks and 16 RBI (26 total hits).
+He has swiped four bases.

-- Bellinger takes a two-game streak with at least one hit into this matchup.
-During his last five outings he is batting .353 with two doubles, a triple, two home runs, two walks and three RBI.
+- Bellinger enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .316 with two doubles, a triple, two home runs, three walks and three RBI.

 Bellinger Recent Games